Trafalgar Base

 ROCHESTER -- 832 AS -- The catastrophic crash of the Cardamine market has been tough for all the associates involved in the chain of its distribution, and the substantial drop-off in the quantity of it available for use and resale has caused a new problem in this series of bad episodes.
 The Rogues and Hackers, former partners in feeding the needs of the underworld are now at each other's throats, unable to meet demands for the drug both by their own and by customers, it seems as if stealing it from each other at gunpoint is the new business model.

-TRAFALGAR -- 832 AS -- It seems that the Mollys have finally pulled off their long awaited gambit, and at least partially seized Dublin for themselves.
-Intense fighting continues, although now with the Corsairs involved rather than the Armed Forces.
-This is good news for the families of Trafalgar, especially after the Kingdom of Bretonia permitted ALG to situate itself in the system and begin its "recycling" operation.
+TRAFALGAR -- 832 AS -- The Mollys have finally pulled off their long awaited gambit, at least partially seizing Dublin for themselves.
+Intense fighting continues, although now with the Corsairs rather than the Armed Forces.
+This is good news for the clans of Trafalgar, as Dublin is ripe with wrecks and desperate customers.
+With ALG subcontracting at their New London salvage yard, we've never looked more legitimate.
+It remains to be seen whether Bretonia will explode, but if it does, we'll be on hand to clean up the mess and make a killing in the process.

 [831 AS] Lack of Cardamine, Liberty's Underworld Burns